As a sophomore at St. Joseph’s College in Rensselaer, Leonard Lofton was a successful student with plans to be a history teacher.

 Leonard has had great success in the Guides’ financial literacy program, effectively managing his financial budget and maintaining an emergency fund that ensures his ability to live independently.

 He now works two jobs, has his own apartment, pays his own bills and is in command of his own life.
-He continues to meet with his Guide monthly, has established his credit and is working to increase his credit score.
+He continues to communicate frequently with his Guide, has established his credit and is working to increase his credit score.
 He also hit numerous savings goals and is now working to increase his retirement savings contribution.

 With his grit and perseverance, Leonard is unstoppable.